mozilla-mobile/testops-dashboard/README.md

 You will then need to download the Cloud SQL Auth Proxy appropriate for your OS into the db/ directory: https://cloud.google.com/sql/docs/mysql/connect-auth-proxy#install

-Open a terminal tab and run `run-proxy`
+Open a terminal tab and run `run-proxy`.

-Open another terminal tab and run `./db -h`to view the options menu of the helper script:
+Open another terminal tab and run `./db -h` to view the options menu of the helper script:

 <pre>